Resource theory of unextendibility and non-asymptotic quantum capacity: Framework for the resource theory of k -unextendibility

 \section{Framework for the resource theory of \texorpdfstring{$k$}{k}-unextendibility}

-Any quantum resource theory is framed around two ingredients~\cite{BG15}: the free states and the restricted set of free channels.
-The resource states by definition are those that are not free.
-The resource states or channels are useful and needed to carry out a given task.
-Resource states cannot be obtained by the action of the free channels on the free states.
-Free channels are incapable of increasing the amount of resourcefulness of a given state, whereas free states can be generated for free (without any resource cost).
+Any quantum resource theory consists of three ingredients~\cite{BG15,CG19}: the resourceful states, the free states, and the restricted set of free channels.
+The resource states by definition are those that are not free; they are useful and needed to carry out a given task.
+These states cannot be obtained by the action of the free channels on the free states.
+Also, free channels are incapable of increasing the amount of resourcefulness of a given state, whereas free states can be generated for free.